SmokkoZ/accounting/docs/prd/epic-2-implementation-guide.md

 1. Have a bet with `is_multi=1`

 **Steps**:
-1. Locate bet with 🚫 Accumulator flag
+1. Locate bet with ðŸš« Accumulator flag
 2. Click "Reject"
 3. Enter reason: "Accumulator not supported"
 4. Click "Confirm Rejection"